 Laxdæla was on our list of recommended reads from Iceland.
 Sometimes called The Saga of the People of Laxárdalur in English, the tragic story follows several generations of Icelandic warrior families descendent from Ketill Flatnose.
 His descendants settled in Breiðafjörður in West Iceland in the late 9th century, and the story ends in the 11th.

 Two of the Icelandic sagas most famous women are in Laxdæla; Guðrún Ósvifursdóttir and Aud the Deep-Minded Ketilsdóttir.
-Guðrún also says one of the most famous lines in any of the sagas: “Þeim var ég verst er ég unni mest” – To him, I was worst whom I loved most.
+Guðrún also says one of the most famous lines in any of the sagas: “Þeim var ég verst er ég unni mest” – I was worst to those I loved the most.

 There’s a graffiti artwork on Laugavegur 66 which includes this quote – we recommend checking it out.

 The love triangle between Guðrún, Kjartan Ólafsson and Bolli Þorleiksson is a particular focus in the saga.

 However, Laxdæla begins in Norway in the late 9th century when Ketill Flatnose and his family flee to Ireland to escape the tyranny of Harald Hairfair.
 After a series of all kinds of unfortunate events, Ketill is killed, as well as Aud’s husband Olaf the White.
 She goes with her son Þorsteinn and fellow kinsmen to Scotland from Dublin, where Þorsteinn becomes a great warrior king.
 After a few years, however, he is killed as well, and Aud flees to Iceland with 20 men and a few imprisoned men from Viking raids near and around the British Isles.
 When in Iceland, she gave them their freedom.

 Guðrún Ósvífursdóttir is introduced as the most beautiful woman ever to have grown up in Iceland, and no less clever than she was good-looking.
 After having a troubling dream, a wise kinsman interprets and says she will have four husbands; she will divorce the first one, but the other three will all die.
 Kjartan Ólafsson, one of the love triangle, is Aud’s grandson as well as Egil Skallagrímsson of Egil saga.
 Bolli Þorleiksson is Kjartan’s cousin.